StormbotTCL/Stormbot-TCL-Twitter-Module/README.md

 You can always get the latest source from <http://github.com/demonicpagan/Stormbot-TCL-Twitter-Module> as well.

+Please read <https://github.com/demonicpagan/Stormbot-TCL-Twitter-Module/wiki> for instructions on how to set up your eggdrop bot to work with [Twitter] (http://twitter.com "Twitter")

 Changelog - Dates are in Epoch time
 -----------------------------------
 1357418923